 Jen-Chen Chao 趙振辰

-I began my academic journey at Yale Kindergarten in Tainan, Taiwan (not New Haven), and later earned both my B.A. and M.A. degrees in Sociology from National Taiwan University.
-A 20-year fan of the CTBC Brothers in CPBL and a Red Sox supporter since moving to Boston, I’ve also recently started following the Hokkaido Nippon-Ham Fighters in NPB and the Kia Tigers in KBO.
+I began my academic journey at Yale Kindergarten in Tainan, Taiwan (not New Haven), survived three years at an all-boys high school, and later earned both my B.A. and M.A. degrees in Sociology from National Taiwan University.
+Outside of work, I am a hardcore baseball fan — more than 20 years with the CTBC Brothers in CPBL, the Red Sox since moving to Boston, plus NPB and KBO on the side.
+I always root for Taiwanese players in the minor leagues; after all, being a PhD student is pretty much the same — from overseas, swinging for the big leagues.

 You can find my CV here.